alex17-sys/stdlib-sniper/docs/data_structures/dictionaries/dict_to_list.md

+---
+title: Convert Dictionary to List (Guide)
+description: Zero-dependency Python snippets for converting dictionaries to lists using the standard library.
+keywords: data-structures, dict, edge-case, filter, flatten, items, keys, nested, performance, sort, to-list, transform, tuple, unique, values
+---

 # Convert Dictionary to List (Guide)

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for converting dictionaries to lists using the standard library.

 11 snippets available in this sub-category.